ankitkatiyar91/mongodb-test/UPGRADE.md

 * Towardtheendofthesession, respondtoanyothermoregeneral interviewquestions youareasked.

+### Running existing app

+* Checkout source code with sparse checkout.
+* Install Jboss EAP server.
+Downloaded https://developers.redhat.com/content-gateway/file/jboss-eap-7.4.0-installer.jar&v=zcVpvtVm8nE
+* Follow readme to run and deploy.
+* Use Java 11 for server as it does not work on Java 21.

 ### Steps followed to migrate app
 * Source
 * Moved initial code to git
-* Install `brew install jboss-forge`
+* ~~Install `brew install jboss-forge`~~
-* Found that JBOSS EAP is not available for public download, So moving to migration directly.
+* ~~Found that JBOSS EAP is not available for public download, So moving to migration directly.~~
+* Review the code, identify functionality and endpoints.
 * Install Spring and other dependencies and make tests work.
 Verifies with `mvn clean install`
 * Ensure local `mvn spring-boot:run`
 * Clean-up
+* Configure mongo repo and use mongodb
+  * Achieved
+    * `mvn verify` works
+    * Able to create, get all, get by ID using rest APIs
+* Migrated frontend to themleaf templates
+* Made some UI improvements

+TODO
+* Run tests in isolation, not on same DB.
+* Cleanup unused code.